How to install a computer sound card

 - Ensure you are familiar with ESD and its potential dangers.

-- When physically installing the Sound Card drive, ensure the computer is off.
+- When physically installing the sound card, ensure the computer is off.

 While today most sound cards are configured through Plug-and-Play or through software configuration, if your sound card has jumpers, verify that the jumpers are properly set.
 These jumpers are usually used to set the IRQ, IO, and DMA addresses.

 We would recommend these settings be set to IRQ-5 I/O-1 DMA-220 (unless it conflicts with other peripherals currently installed in the computer).

 For additional information about resource settings, see our resources page.

 Install into Expansion slot